veiganlime/ml/README.md

-# In this folder have been saved some machine learning models.
+# In this folder have been saved machine learning models.

-- First models will be 'Decision Tree'.
+## Data Model
+- Decision Tree
+- Random Forest

+# Image regonition
+- model001: Basic OCR Model with MNIST Dataset build on TensorFlow framefork
+- model002: Basic OCR Model with EMNIST Dataset build on TensorFlow framefork